Building Stronger Geoscience Departments Traveling Workshop Program

 - The two-person team approach provides two outside perspectives.

-This program takes advantage of the well-established concept of having distinguished speakers visit a department to disseminate research results.
-However, in this case the traveling workshop leaders disseminate the composite results of the Building Strong Geoscience Departments workshops.
+This program took advantage of the well-established concept of having distinguished speakers visit a department to disseminate research results.
+However, in this case the traveling workshop leaders disseminated the composite results of the Building Strong Geoscience Departments workshops.

 Traveling Workshop Leaders, 2009-2013